gacetta/notes/JS-objects.md

     Destructuring arrays is as easy as destructuring objects!

-    A key difference between the `spread` operator and `array destructuring` is that the spraead operator unpacks all contents of an array into a comma-separated list.
-Consequently, you cannot pick or choose which elements you want to sassign to variables.
+    A key difference between the `spread` operator and `array destructuring` is that the spread operator unpacks all contents of an array into a comma-separated list.
+Consequently, you cannot pick or choose which elements you want to assign to variables.

     Destructuring lets us do just that: